White Sox vs. Twins Player Props Betting Odds

 Miranda Stats

-- Jose Miranda has put up 26 hits with three doubles, three home runs and nine walks.
-He has driven in 12 runs.
+- Jose Miranda has 26 hits with three doubles, three home runs, nine walks and 12 RBI.

 Miranda Recent Games